fgervais/project-nrf-thread-switch/README.md

 ### MQTT publish message reception to Wiz light ON message

+This is the time from when the server receives the publish message notifying a button press to when the Wiz integration of Home Assistant gets the turn ON request out.

 About `2ms`.

 ### MQTT publish message reception to Wiz light ON confirmation

+This is the time from when the server receives the publish message notifying a button press to when the server receives the confirmation from the bulb that it turned ON.

 About `77ms`.